 |Ambulatory care pharmacist||Clinics and doctors' offices||• Collaborate with physicians to treat common chronic conditions, like diabetes and high blood pressure|

 If you're looking for a career that allows you to help others by improving their health, then a career as a pharmacist may be right for you.
-Many people do not take their medication correctly, which can lead to illness, hospitalization, and other unfortunate effects.
 By educating a patient or customer and ensuring their prescriptions are safe to take with their other health conditions and medications, you can improve their quality of life and possibly even save a life.

 The national median salary for pharmacists in the United States was $128,570 in 2021, according to the US Bureau of Labor and Statistics .
 And while the number of pharmacists needed in retail settings isn't supposed to grow much over the next decade, there will be a bigger need for those who work in hospitals and clinical environments.